Hybrid open access:

 Note: IJDRA encourages the submission of original articles by authors.
 Acts of plagiarism will not be condoled by the journals.
 Submitted work if discovered to be plagiarized will be withdrawn from the journal's website and legal action may be taken against such author if deemed necessary.

-IJDRA is an open access journal with no subscription or Article submission charges, a fee is payable by the author or research funder to cover the costs associated with publication.
-This ensures your article will be immediately and permanently free to access by everyone.
+IJDRA is an Hybrid open access journal with subscription, although there is no Article submission charges, a fee is payable by the author or research funder to cover the costs associated with publication.

 Publishing an article in this Journal requires Article Processing Charges that will be billed to the submitting author following the acceptance of an article for publication.

 We provide a waiver of Article Processing Charges to authors based on country classification by World Bank as Low-income economies or Lower-middle-income economies as of July 2017.
-We can also waive 100% in some special condition depend on if there is no funding and author not able to charge any fees.
-In order to apply for a waiver, please request one before submitting your manuscript by sending an email to email@example.com
+We can also waive upto 100% in some special condition depend on situations where there is no funding, author not able to charge any fees and provding a manuscript complying the author guidelines.
+In order to apply for a waiver, please request one before submitting your manuscript by sending an email to firstname.lastname@example.org

 You can find the list of country as per classification of World Bank.